Glareone/Advanced-Xamarin-Course/README.md

 demo: some examples on ExpensesPage + ListViewBehavior.
 Added onClick event to move us to details page.
 Other listViews on another pages dont have such action.

+### Effects:

+to Style some components (with some types) without using CustomRenderer or StaticResource Styles.

+Demo: SelectedEffect.cs and NewExpensesPage (<DatePicker.Effects>)
+<DatePicker.Effects></DatePicker.Effects> is a list of effects.
+Several effects could be assigned.